 If the participant attempts the stand incorrectly, demonstrate it again.
 Time each stand.
 After 10 seconds for each stand, tell the participant to stop.
 If the participant loses balance before 10 seconds, record the number of seconds for which the stand was held.
 See figures for placement of feet for each type of stand.
 To maximize time allotment for testing, the balance tests begin with the semi-tandem stand.
 If this position cannot be held for 10 seconds, the examiner should record results of the semi-tandem stand then describe and demonstrate the side-by-side stand, which is easier, and mark the tandem stand as "Not attempted/unable."
-If the semi-tandem position is held for 10 seconds, the stand should be attempted.
+If the semi-tandem position is held for ten seconds, the side-by-side position should be marked as "held for 10 seconds" and the tandem stand should be attempted.